Training and technical assistance

 We understand the educational priorities of government agencies and the full range of stakeholders active within the education sector.
 Our highly nuanced and specialized support is strengthened by close working relationships with key people in the field.
 Our agile approach allows for timely, often immediate, assistance to our clients.

 Designed to improve quality, drive outcomes, and increase accountability, ICF’s education services make real improvements and demonstrate quantifiable results.
 Our roster of successful projects spans community-based organizations to national initiatives—from the training and technical assistance that is enhancing outcomes and building organizational capacity in 40% of all Head Start and Early Head Start programs to the nearly 49,000 military families who have found high-quality child care through our work on militarychildcare.com.
-Our program evaluations—like the ongoing seven-year assessment of the Texas GEAR UP program’s impact on post secondary education readiness—provide real-time input on implementation and key insights around outcomes.
+Our program evaluations—like the ongoing seven-year assessment of the Texas GEAR UP program’s impact on post secondary education readiness or the formative evaluation of NAF’s Future Ready Labs innovative student internship model—provide real-time input on implementation and key insights around outcomes.

-We combine state-of-the-art methodologies with a deep understanding of the education challenges faced by countries globally to give clients the insights they need to turn research into practice, driving improved efficacy and sustainability of educational programs nationwide.
+We combine state-of-the-art methodologies with a deep understanding of the most pressing education challenges to give clients the insights they need to turn research into practice, driving improved efficacy and sustainability of educational programs nationwide.

 Improving Educational Outcomes for Young People & Adults

 ICF supports the improvement of youth and adult education through research, evaluation, technical assistance, and training.
 Our expertise spans elementary, secondary, postsecondary, and adult education and focuses on critical issues such as education reform and improvement; career pathways; college and career readiness; and student, education institution, and intervention program outcomes.